Updated: Mar 19

-We have been major fans of The Home Edit (well Type A, Ashleigh has) long before Netflix jumped on the organisation bandwagon (Alisha just needed Ashleigh to show her the way).
+We have been major fans of The Home Edit (well, Ashleigh has) long before Netflix jumped on the organisation bandwagon (Alisha just needed Ashleigh to show her the way).
 So in light of our love for The Home Edit, all things organisation and ROYGBIV here is our checklist for getting your classroom and teacher mind in order:

 Psst: Read to the end to get a printable version of our checklist.

 A clean and well-organised desk will help clear your cluttered mind.
 Minimise items on the surface of your desk, by having a system for cords, paperwork and technology such as phones, tablets and computers.
 We suggest cutting down on the number of pens and stamps you have lying around also.

 There is no better feeling than a clear inbox.
 Start by immediately deleting any emails sitting there that are old or you don’t need to read.
 Follow up by reading and actioning anything you can do in under 5 minutes so you can get them out of the way and begin to tackle the bigger, more time-consuming emails.

 Other email tips: We like to create folders in our inbox, and either file our emails in these folders or archive them immediately.
 We also organise our inbox, so all unread emails are at the top.
 If something needs action, we keep it unread and starred, so it is a reminder that we need to get to it as soon as possible.

 Finally, do yourself a favour and unsubscribe from any email lists you don’t enjoy reading.
 You can also get services that collate and put all your subscription emails in one email.
 Unroll me will not only create a daily round-up email for you, but they also allow you to unsubscribe from any list with a simple click.
 GENIUS!